fxboxed/eugo/content/france/specials/families/_index.md

 There's also a charming old town called Le Suquet, where you can get lost in the narrow streets and enjoy panoramic views of the city.

-It's a fun mix of [glamour and history](https://www.tripadvisor.com/HotelsList-France-Family-Resorts-zfp2707713.html).

 ### Montpellier: Vibrant City Life

 Montpellier is a lively university city with a youthful energy.